Financial Aid for Online College

 Online students often enjoy set tuition rates and savings on commuter costs, housing, and campus amenities.
 Some sources offer financial aid for distance learners pursing select majors or programs.
 This guide provides information about applying for financial aid when attending online college.

-Online Student Challenges
+Online Student Challenges with Financial Aid

 While schools offer a variety of financial aid options, online students may encounter unique challenges when applying for financial aid.
 Many colleges extend the same financial aid opportunities to on-campus and online enrollees, but others restrict eligibility for students in distance programs.